Moodle assumes your trainees sit at a desk, not on a boat learning Loch Ness safety drills

 Exactly what you get

 You get an LMS that delivers a safety module on a Loch Ness boat with no wifi, records the completion, and syncs it when the device reconnects, so you know exactly who is certified before the season starts.
 Seasonal cohorts onboard fast and certifications are tracked with expiry alerts.
-Connect it to HR (Human Resources) software and a business intelligence dashboard, and training and compliance status feed straight into the systems that run your seasonal workforce.
+Connect it to HR (Human Resources) software and a business intelligence (BI) dashboard, and training and compliance status feed straight into the systems that run your seasonal workforce.

 How to choose a developer in Inverness